-- continually improve the Tasmania's recovery arrangements to learn from experiences and enhance community outcomes; - improve collaboration and coordination across sectors; - collaborate to strengthen community capacity for locally-led recovery.
+- continually improve the Tasmanian Relief and Recovery Arrangement based on evidence such as lessons learnt; - coordinate support across multiple service providers; - · collaborate to strengthen community capacity for locally-led recovery.

 Support encompasses all aspects of recovery to facilitate long-term resilience.
 This encompasses social, infrastructure, economic and environmental recovery.
 Recovery aims to: